floleuerer/fastai_ulmfit/README.md

 To use the notebook on your own dataset, create a `.csv`-file containing your (unlabled) data in the `text` column.

+Files required from the Language Model (previous step):
+- Model (*model.pth)
+- Vocab (*vocab.pkl)

+I am not reusing the SentencePiece-Model from the language model!
+This could lead to slightly different tokenization but fast.ai (-> language_model_learner()) and the fine-tuning takes care of adding and training unknown tokens!
+This approch gave slightly better results than reusing the SP-Model from the language model.

 ## 4. Train the classifier

 Notebook: `4_ulmfit_train_classifier.ipynb`

-The (fine-tuned) language model now can be used to train a classifier on a small labled dataset.
+The (fine-tuned) language model now can be used to train a classifier on a (small) labled dataset.

+To use the notebook on your own dataset, create a `.csv`-file containing your texts in the `text` and labels in the `label` column.

+Files required from the fine-tuned LM (previous step):
+- Encoder (*encoder.pth)
+- Vocab (*vocab.pkl)
+- SentencePiece-Model (spm/spm.model)

 ## 5. Use the classifier for predictions / inference on new data